top of page

 By: William Halsey Jr.

-WHITE PINES: Bait casters should try using Corn, Garlic Chartreuse, and Garlic Rainbow. , Berkley Garlic scent Power Eggs, NEW Berkley garlic scented Mice Tails on a sliding sinker rig.
+WHITE PINES: Due to be planted the week of 4/21/24.
+Bait casters should try using Corn, Garlic Chartreuse, and Garlic Rainbow, NEW Tequila Fire Power Bait, Tequila Lime, and Tequila Salt, Berkley Garlic scent Power Eggs, NEW Berkley garlic scented Mice Tails on a sliding sinker rig.
 You can also float a night crawler.
 Fly fishermen should try woolly buggers, sparrow nymphs, para adams, blue wing olive, ants, caddis, and bead head nymphs.
 Lure casters should try Panther Martin's, Rooster Tails, Kastmasters.

 UNION RESERVOIR: